curl/everything-curl/source/layout.md

 ### lib/vtls

-The VTLS sub section within libcurl is the home of all the TLS back-ends libcurl can be built to support.
+The VTLS sub section within libcurl is the home of all the TLS backends libcurl can be built to support.
 The "virtual" TLS internal API is a backend agnostic API used internally to access TLS and crypto functions without the main code knowing which specific TLS library is used.
 This allows the person